-Hi!
-I am an MA/PhD student in the Department of History at UC Santa Barbara whose work sits at the intersection of mid-twentieth-century U.S. urban history, Cold War political culture, and the histories of gender and sexuality.
-I am especially interested in how “progress” – as imagined through architecture, planning, and policy – has often been articulated through white, masculine, heteronormative visions of the future, and how those visions have shaped exclusionary urban practices and civic belonging.
+I am an MA/PhD student in the Department of History at UC Santa Barbara whose research sits at the intersection of twentieth-century U.S. urban history, political culture, visual and material culture, and the histories of gender and sexuality.
+I am interested in how modern American life has been imagined and organized through architecture, planning, design, and policy, and in how those projects have shaped exclusion, citizenship, belonging, and everyday experience.

-Drawing on training in urban studies, human geography, and political science, I approach urban history as both a material and cultural project: one built through plans, renderings, bureaucracies, and everyday norms.
-I am drawn to the archives of planning and “paper” architecture, including unbuilt or speculative schemes, as a way to understand how ideals of the good city produced boundaries around citizenship, family, and public life.
+With training in urban studies, human geography, and political science, I approach urban history as both a material and cultural project: one produced through plans, renderings, bureaucracies, built environments, and social norms.
+I am especially drawn to the archives of planning, design, and speculative or unbuilt schemes as sites for understanding how competing visions of progress and the future have structured public life.
+More broadly, my work explores how contests over space have also been contests over power, identity, and the terms of civic membership.

 Advisor: Alice O’Connor